 Style 3.
 Classic Jute stair runner

-This is just an example of the kinds of classic jute area rugs and stair rug runners Wayfair has too!
+The picture above is an example of the kinds of classic jute area rugs and stair rug runners Wayfair has to offer!

 Style 4.
 Striped Coastal runner